ibrahimelseginy/Islami/README.md

       Run the app using `flutter run`.

-4. **Explore and Enjoy:** Once the app is running, explore its features!
+4. **Explore and Enjoy:** Once the app is running, explore its features !

 ## Contributing:
 I welcome contributions from the community to enhance Muslim App further.
 Whether it's adding new features, fixing bugs, or improving documentation, your contributions are valuable in making this app more beneficial for users worldwide.